 Redness, swelling, or pus coming from the wound

-Bleeding that can’t be controlled by putting direct pressure on the wound
+Bleeding that can’t be easily controlled by putting direct pressure on the wound